PhilLockett/Balancer/README.md

 This code has the following points of interest:

   * Implemented as an automake project.
+  * This is an updated version of [TrackSort](https://github.com/PhilLockett/TrackSort)
   * Uses 'Opts' to help handle command line parameters.
   * The command line parameters are stored in the Configuration class.
   * The Configuration class is implemented as a singleton.